 A surveyor should be able to tell you the precise level of flood risk to your home, plus the areas that are particularly at risk.
 If you feel you need to make major changes following a survey, Which?
 Trusted Traders can help you find an accredited builder in your local area.

 Protection measures for homes at risk of flooding

 Non-return valves: install non-return, one-way drainpipe valves.
 Using a hinged door, these valves allow water to go out but block any water coming in.

 Air bricks: upgrading your air bricks to automatic air bricks will help to ensure that flood water can’t get into your house through external vents.
 These bricks work in a similar way to non-return valves – preventing any water from getting into the house, whilst still allowing air to come in.

-Electrical sockets: When flood proofing your home, you should re-wire your electrical sockets, making sure that they are at least 1.5m above ground level.
+Electrical sockets: when flood-proofing your home, you should re-wire your electrical sockets to ensure that they are at least 1.5m above ground level.

-Sandbags: If your property is at risk of flooding, you should always ensure that you have a good supply of sandbags to hand.
+Sandbags: if your property is at risk of flooding, ensure that you have a good supply of sandbags to hand.
 Your local council should have a stockpile of them, but you can also source them yourself from builder’s merchants.

-Wooden floors and carpets: You should replace wooden floors and carpets with damp-proof membranes and ceramic tiles, being particularly careful to seal around the points where the walls join the floor.
+Wooden floors and carpets: replace wooden floors and carpets with damp-proof membranes and ceramic tiles.
+Be particularly careful to seal around the points where the walls join the floor.
 You can also add rugs, as these will be quick and easy to move away in the event of a flood warning.

-Internal doors: Installing quick release internal doors will allow you to quickly and easily lift them off their hinges and move them out of the way so that they don’t absorb water in the event of a flood.
+Internal doors: quick release internal doors are designed to let you easily lift them off their hinges and move them out of the way in the event of a flood.
+This protects them from water damage and you can put them back into place afterwards.
 Alternatively, you can fit synthetic or waxed doors to resist the floodwater.